hdShang/arxiv-daily/docs/cs-RO/2025-06-08/papers/250607062v1-prime-the-search-using-large-language-models-for-guiding-geometric-t.md

 ---
 layout: default
-title: Prime the search: Using large language models for guiding geometric task and motion planning by warm-starting tree search
+title: "Prime the search: Using large language models for guiding geometric task and motion planning by warm-starting tree search"
 ---

 # Prime the search: Using large language models for guiding geometric task and motion planning by warm-starting tree search